-BP1002 (Liposomal Bcl-2) is a neutral-charge, liposome-incorporated antisense drug designed to inhibit protein synthesis of Bcl-2, a protein involved in regulating programmed cell death.
-Bcl-2 is overexpressed in more than 90 percent of FL and in a wide variety of solid tumors.
-Amplified expression of Bcl-2 protein in FL is due to the defining genetic hallmark of the disease, the chromosomal translocation t(14;18), which moves the Bcl-2 gene from chromosome 18 into the heavy chain immunoglobin locus on chromosome 14.
+BP1002 (Liposomal Bcl-2) is a neutral-charge, liposome-incorporated antisense drug designed to inhibit protein synthesis of Bcl-2, a protein involved in blocking programmed cell death.
+Bcl-2 is overexpressed in a wide variety of tumors, including NHL and chronic lymphocytic leukemia.
 Overexpression of Bcl-2 stops affected cells from being killed by chemotherapy.
-We believe that BP1002 overcomes the failures of previous attempts at inhibiting Bcl-2 by specifically interrupting the protein expression of one protein and not a family of necessary proteins and does so without inherent toxicity.
-With BP1002, more drug substance can reach the circulating lymphocytes so that the cancer cells can be treated with a therapeutically relevant dose.
-We believe BP1002 provides a new tool for cancer treatment for not just lymphomas, but also many cancers for which Bcl-2 expression is preventing cell death.
+We believe that BP1002 will inhibit Bcl-2 protein expression without inherent toxicity.
 The introduction of a new, non-toxic, and specific Bcl-2 inhibitor could be a major advance in cancer therapeutics.

 Prexigebersen (Liposomal Grb2 antisense) is Bio-Path’s lead product candidate, a neutral-charge, liposome-incorporated antisense drug designed to inhibit protein synthesis of Grb2 (growth factor receptor bound protein 2).Learn More